Since its inception nearly 40 years ago,

 Susman Godfrey has quickly established itself as one of the

-Southwest's premiere litigation firms.
-Its trial practice is
+country's premiere litigation firms.
+Its nationwide trial practice

 energy and technology sectors.